duramaanu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that display all users & their home directories, sorted by users Script that finds all empty files & dir in the current dir & subdir Script that list all files with .gif ext in current dir & subdir
+Script that display all users & their home directories, sorted by users Script that finds all empty files & dir in the current dir & subdir Script that list all files with .gif ext in current dir & subdir Script that decodes acrostics that use the 1st letter of each line Script that decodes acrostics that use the 1st letter of each line